Opinion | The five dumbest Republican arguments for Trump

 He has vanquished the pandemic: The level of delusion necessary to sustain the fiction that Trump has handled the pandemic well is unfathomable.
 We have more deaths due to the disease than any other country on the planet, many more deaths per capita than many advanced countries and no national testing-and-tracing program.
 We remain cloistered at home and children cannot attend school in person in most places after weeks of shutdowns, largely because Trumped egged officials into reopening prematurely.
 He has hawked dangerous and unproven remedies and pressured government health experts to weaken or change guidelines to minimize dangers and restrictions on activities.
 As he did Thursday night, he gathers large crowds without masks and social distancing, creating his very own potential superspreading events.

-He has been great for the economy: Multiple fact-checkers have repeatedly demonstrated that the economic successes Trump claims were questionable relative to the economy President Barack Obama built before Trump took office.
+He has been great for the economy: Multiple fact-checkers have repeatedly demonstrated that the economy under President Barack Obama’s was stronger by multiple measures than the economy under Trump.
 This disparity was due in part to tariffs Trump imposed, which amount to a tax hike for U.S. consumers.
-If Trump falsely thinks he inherited a rotten economy, it’s inarguable that he crashed it by attempting to ignore a pandemic.
+If Trump falsely thinks he inherited a rotten economy, it’s inarguable that it got worse even before he crashed it by attempting to ignore a pandemic.
 It is now evident that some jobs lost will not return when — and if — the coronavirus is vanquished.
 Hundreds, if not thousands, of businesses have closed.
 Companies will not all emerge from bankruptcy.
 Trump ends his four years with record unemployment and debt — and without a plan to reduce either.

 Joe Biden is a socialist: Not even the Republicans have the nerve to make that argument.
 Instead, they argue that Biden will be tricked or led around by the nose by forces on the left.
 This is entirely speculative and ignores Biden’s decades-long record in office (remember the 1994 crime bill?) and policy choices during the campaign, among them his opposition to Medicare-for-all.
 Moreover, we have yet to see in American politics a situation in which the wing of a party defeated in the presidential primary magically controls the executive branch after their rivals from the same party assume office.